WHY CATHOLICS HAVE MORE FUN THAN PROTESTANTS WHILE STUDYING EARLY CHURCH HISTORY (PART II)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Curiously enough, evangelical Protestants are extremely eager for Jesus to have had younger half-brothers. (everyone knows Jesus did not have full brothers since Joseph was not his biological father).
+One modern Protestant theory that has gained popularity in recent decades is that Jesus had younger half-brothers (everyone knows Jesus did not have full brothers since Joseph was not his biological father).

-So, it is with disappointment that they inevitably discover that not only the Early Church, but also Martin Luther AND John Calvin and Uhlrich Zwingli (the 16th century Reformers themselves), held the Catholic view that Mary was a life-long Virgin ("Ever Virgin").
+In fact, even 1500 years after Christ’s death and resurrection, Martin Luther AND John Calvin and Uhlrich Zwingli (the 16th century Reformers themselves) still held the Catholic view that Mary was a life-long Virgin ("Ever Virgin").

 St. Jerome chided a heretic named Helvidius for even suggesting the "brethren" could be children of Mary.
 Speaking in the 4th century, St. Jerome said nobody had even suggested such a crazy idea up to his time.

-FYI: The Catholic Church does not have an official teaching on whether the "brethren" are step-brothers, adoptive brothers, cousins, or a mixture of step-brothers and friends.
-Nor does the Church have an official teaching on whether Joseph was widowed with previous children.
+The Catholic Church does not have an official teaching on whether the "brethren" are cousins, step-brothers, adoptive brothers, or a mixture of step-brothers and friends.
+Nor does the Church have an official teaching on whether Joseph a life-long virgin or was widowed with previous children (I personally believe he was chaste his entire life).
 But the Church has ALWAYS preserved the truth of the Blessed Mother's perpetual virginity.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~